sarika-kulkarni/movietime-app/README.md

 #### src/main/java/domain/services
 This directory includes all application service classes that implement business
+##### UserService
+This service prepares registration request and registers a new user with USER role
+##### BookingService
+This service implements business logic to retrieve seat availability for movie show and allows user to book tickets for given show
 #### src/main/java/domain/exceptions
 This directory contains all domain exception classes
 #### src/main/java/domain/vo